chenneal/postsi/README.md

 cd SE_PostSI
 ```
-compile && run
+#### compile && run
 ```
 make

 ./PSI
 ```

-## Distributed Installation
+## MPP Installation

-Before install the distributed version, you'd better know the list below:
+Each distributed version is composed of a master program and a slave program:

-+ Two versions both have two directory of slave and the master, which contains the source code file, you should compile them separately.
++ The source code of the slave and the master are located in different directories.
+You need to compile them separately.

-+ Before run the slave nodes, you should run the master node firstly.
-The order here should never be changed, otherwise the slave can not start-up normally.
++ Before running the slave nodes, you must run the master node firstly.
+This order cannot be changed.
+Or the slave will not start normally.

-+ You can run the two versions of distributed system either in stand-alone environment( use loop IP address ) or in cluster environment.
-The Only thing you need to do is to configure the `config.txt`.
++ You can run the two MPP versions either in a single-machine environment (using loop IP address) or in a cluster environment.
+To switch the environment, you need to configure the `config.txt` file.

-### Conventional Snapshot Isolation
+### The Version of Conventional Snapshot Isolation

 #### master

-find directory
+##### find the directory
 ```
 cd postsi